-Carl Sandburg College Perkins CTE will develop a referral form in cooperation with local partners.
-It will be available in paper as well as electronic access.
-Staff members will continue to be made familiar with the services available to students and will continue to make a concentrated effort to refer students to applicable partners.
-Advisors, counselors and front-line staff will be active in the referral process.
+Carl Sandburg College Perkins CTE - Staff members will continue to be made familiar with the services available to students and will continue to make a concentrated effort to refer students to applicable partners.
+Advisors, counselors, and front-line staff will be active in the referral process.
 The College will develop a timeline to follow up on individuals referred to our partners.
-Tracking duties will be assigned to specific staff members to minimize confusion and maximize success.
+Customer referrals will be accomplished using the MOU Partner Suite of the Integrate tracking and referral software.